HexaTeam4212/Teely/Front/README.md

 Mobile application made using the framework React Native and the platform Expo.

+Warning : although the mobile app works on both Android and IOS, there may be some styling problems not yet resolved on Android.
+If possible, please run the app on IOS.

 ### Quickstart

 Install the latest stable version of Node.js.